-3.35 attribute ((unused)) variable attribute on page 3-159.
+3.35 attribute ((unused)) variable attribute on page 3-156.

-3.20 \\attribute\\((value\in\regs)) function attribute
+3.20 attribute((value_in_regs)) function attribute

-The value\in\regs function attribute is compatible with functions whose return type is a structure.
+The value_in_regs function attribute is compatible with functions whose return type is a structure.
 It alters the calling convention of a function so that the returned structure is stored in the argument registers rather than being written to memory using an implicit pointer argument.

-N ote --- When using attribute ((value_in regs)), th e calling convention only uses integer registers return-type is the type of the returned structure that conforms to certain restrictions as described below.

 '''

+- Note - Note - When using attribute((value_in_regs)), the calling convention only uses integer registers.

+'''

+'''

-attribute((value_in_regs)) return-type function-name([argument-list]);
+attribute((value_in_regs)) return-type function-name([argument-list]); Where:

-Where:

 '''